helidon-io/helidon/docs/mp/metrics/metrics.md

 2. Injects a `MetricRegistry` (the application registry by default).
 3. Uses the injected registry to register a metric (a counter in this case).
 <!--@mdc :: -->

-`RuntimeStart` event, but, if you do so, then Helidon might ignore certain configuration settings that would otherwise control how metrics behaves.
+Helidon does not prevent you from working with metrics earlier than the `RuntimeStart` event, but, if you do so, then Helidon might ignore certain configuration settings that would otherwise control how metrics behaves.